TheEaterr/ANFR_Dataset_Processing_Codes/README.md

 # ANFR Dataset Processing - Source Code
 This repository contains the source code for data processing of the ANFR dataset.
-The results of this source code are described in the paper (submitted for review at ICC2023) titled as "The Long Road to Sobriety: Estimating the Operational Power Consumption of Cellular Base Stations in France".
-The contacts for the project include Arsalan Ahmed (<arsalanqasimahmed@gmail.com>) and Dr. Marceau Coupechoux from Télécom Paris.
+The results of this source code are described in the paper (submitted for review at ICC2023) titled as **"The Long Road to Sobriety: Estimating the Operational Power Consumption of Cellular Base Stations in France"**.
+The contacts for the project include **Arsalan Ahmed** (<arsalanqasimahmed@gmail.com>) and **Dr. Marceau Coupechoux** (<marceau.coupechoux@telecom-paris.fr>) from Télécom Paris.

 This installation guide assumes that GNU Radio has been installed using PyBOMBS.
 Also, please note that gr-owc is currently only compatible with GNURadio 3.8 version.